 “Avengers: Endgame” can’t be similarly inspired because the female Avengers (Natasha Romanoff/Black widow, Carol Danvers/Captain Marvel, Nebula, Gamora, Hope van Dyne/Wasp) are not mothers and do not have families.
-Tony Stark/Iron Man, Clint Barton/Hawkeye and Scott Lang/Ant-Man are fathers.
+That’s not true for male superheroes: Tony Stark/Iron Man, Clint Barton/Hawkeye and Scott Lang/Ant-Man are fathers.

 South and Central America are not the only places with The Disappeared.
 In Northern Ireland, there are also The Disappeared, those who vanished during The Troubles.
 Yet those numbers are nowhere near those of South America.